Skip to content

 Provider Detail Page

-Edit the provider’s name, status (active / inactive), API key, base URL, and per-provider rate limit (requests per minute).
-This tab also exposes free-tier configuration — enable a free tier and set requests/day, tokens/day, and the reset cadence so free-tier-first routing can track remaining quota.
+Edit the provider’s name, slug, base URL, authentication (key, header name, header prefix), priority, enabled state, and per-provider rate limits — requests per minute and per day, tokens per minute and per day.
+This tab also exposes free-tier configuration — enable a free allowance and set requests/day, tokens/day, and the reset cadence (a UTC cron expression) so free-tier-first routing can track remaining quota.
 Changes are saved via PUT /api/admin/providers/:id.

-Lists all models registered under this provider, showing each model’s ID, capabilities (e.g. chat, embeddings, vision), and status.
+Lists all models registered under this provider, showing each model’s ID, capabilities (e.g. chat, embeddings, vision), and whether it is Reachable or Off.
 You can enable/disable all models in bulk (via POST /api/admin/models/bulk-update) and toggle each model’s free-tier eligibility here.
 Models are otherwise managed on the dedicated Models page.

 Testing Connectivity

-Each provider card has a Test button, and the detail page has a Test Connection component.
+Each row in the pool has a Test action, and the detail page has a Test Connection control.
 Testing sends a lightweight probe request through the gateway to the provider and returns:

 • success (boolean)